Understanding Recipes¶

 steps:

-- name: step-identifier # Unique name within recipe
+- id: step-identifier # Unique id within recipe

 agent: foundation:explorer # Agent to invoke